gadenbuie/xaringanExtra/README.md

 #### 📺 [Share Again](https://gadenbuie.github.io/xaringanExtra/share-again/share-again.html)

-Share your slides in style with *share again*\!
+Share your slides in style with *share again*!
 It adds a share bar to your slides that only shows up when they’re embedded in another page.
-The bar adds easy slide navigation, quick access to full screen views, and a share menu for one-click (or tap\!) sharing on social media sites.
+The bar adds easy slide navigation, quick access to full screen views, and a share menu for one-click (or tap!) sharing on social media sites.

 ![](man/figures/meet-share-again.jpg)

 Add share again to your slides in three easy steps.

 1. Add `use_share_again()` to your slides

     ```` markdown
     ```{r share-again, echo=FALSE}
     xaringanExtra::use_share_again()